Automatic-Ingest-Digital-Archives/SCALA/RODA Manual Ingestion Via HTTPS.md

 By default the __“AIDA ingest workflow (1.0)”__ is selected, this is the option with all necessary steps to ingest the AIP with AIDA specific requirements.
 On the right side of the screen you find a panel with options selected by default and fields to fill in like the __“Ingest finished email notification”__ this is the email address that RODA will send the notification of the ingest process.
 After concluding the configuration of ingest workflow, click on the __“create”__ button on the right side of the panel and the process starts.

 This click sends you to the page with all job’s.
-In this page you can check the state of your job and see the job report by clicking on the row of your job.
+In this page you can check the state of your job and see the job report by clicking on the row of your job.</br>
 ![image](https://user-images.githubusercontent.com/87436774/153421251-f32e3e28-dcf9-4982-9197-1bf22abb3568.png)

 If the ingest process finished with success you can see the AIP or AIPs created in the catalogue page by clicking the __“Catalogue”__ button in the navigation bar.